redbadger/awesome-badger/_posts/2023-02-20-sha256-webassembly.md

 1. The SHA256 algorithm expects to handle data in network byte order, but WebAssembly only has numeric data types that automatically rearrange a value's byte order according to the CPU's endianness.
 1. Unit testing WASM functions within a module is an entirely manual process.
-   This presented an interesting challenge when writing unit tests for WASM functions that did not need to be exported (I.E. private functions)
+   This presented an interesting challenge - especially when writing unit tests for private WASM functions

 ## Table of Contents